Stay Overnight in the Heart of Ohio’s National Park

 Whole house rental includes the exclusive use of facility: kitchen, living room, dining room and restrooms.
 A host will welcome you and orient you to the house, and will be available on an on-call basis during your stay.
 Stanford House offers:

-- 9 Bedrooms including one accessible room w/attached restroom
+- 9 Bedrooms with 30 beds, including one accessible room w/attached restroom

 - 2 community restrooms with 2 stalls and 2 showers each